noplacenoaddress/RNMnetwork/Chapter five - services.md

 >
 > *Source of income: contract, sold of all the conversations to opposites, police and governments.*

-With the use of brain waves joint together with voice to skull service clients of this criminal network can work in physic remote site only with their brain.
-This is a very interesting technology because a person can work
+With the use of brain waves joint together with voice to skull service, clients of this criminal network can work in physic remote site only with their brain.
+This is a very interesting technology because a person can work physically like a waiter for example and, using what we have refer in another chapter like human multi tasking, do a parallel job.
+This is a very productive feature but as usual if it's used by bad guys it could determine the grow up of undetectable terrorism.
+Why i use this important word?
+It's simple.
+Think about an hacker crew like the phenomenon that we see in **Al Qaeda** [[60]](https://en.wikipedia.org/wiki/Al-Qaeda) or other mercenary crew working for **Islamic Terrorism** [[61]](https://en.wikipedia.org/wiki/Islamic_terrorism).
+With this feature they can work using information technology without that any secret service or military police can detect it.

+This is absolutely criminal if sold to the wrong customer.
+Who is controlling this network?
+Is police able to stop the grow up of the "Illuminati" pseudo dictatorship?
+I cannot find information about the synthetic telepathy network and i'm a victim of.
+I was electronically tortured for two years and i decide to write about all what i've understood in those hell years.
+Someone have to stop this.
+Just now.
+I think that is responsible of the birth of the new **populist movements** [[62]](https://en.wikipedia.org/wiki/Populism) in Europe, extreme right movements, grow up of Neo-Nazism [[63]](https://en.wikipedia.org/wiki/Neo-Nazism) and so on. *This is not a joke.*

 ### External links